erc-cosmos/cosmodoit/README.md

 * a recording in `.wav` format.
 * [Optional] a manual beats annotation, ending in `_beats_manual.csv` (will override the automatic beats extraction if present)

 If one or more filetypes are missing, some features will not be computed, but those which can be derived from the existing data will still be computed.
-The files are not required to share the same base name, but it is recommended for tidyness.
+The files are not required to share the same base name, but it is recommended for tidiness.
 In case more than one file matches a type, a warning will be issued and an arbitrary one will be used for the computations.

 Computed files will be outputted to the corresponding directory.
 An option to specify a target directory might be available in the future.